 The estimated size of the chemical space of possible drug-like molecules is between 1033 and 1060 compounds.

+For context: the number of atoms in the observable universe is estimated at approximately 1080.
 The number of compounds that physical laboratory screening could ever test — even with the most advanced high-throughput automation, running continuously for centuries — is measured in the billions.
 That is a fraction so small relative to the full chemical space that it is, mathematically, essentially zero.

 The gap between these two numbers is why genetic algorithms matter.
 They are the only search method that can navigate a space this large without needing to test every candidate physically.